2023 IBA Women's World Boxing Championships

-The 2023 IBA Women's World Boxing Championships are the 13th edition of the championships and held in New Delhi, India from 15 to 26 March 2023.
+The 2023 IBA Women's World Boxing Championships were the 13th edition of the championships, held in New Delhi, India from 15 to 26 March 2023.

+India topped the medal tally for the first time after 2006.

-Medal winners are awarded prize money; gold medallists earn $100,000, silver medallists $50,000, and bronze medallists $25,000.
-The overall prize fund is $2.4 million.
+Medal winners were awarded prize money; gold medallists earn $100,000, silver medallists $50,000, and bronze medallists $25,000.
+The overall prize fund was $2.4 million.

+This event was boycotted by multiple nations due to participation of athletes from Russia and Belarus during the ongoing Russian invasion of Ukraine.

+Qualification System for Paris 2024

 In June 2022, the International Olympic Committee (IOC) barred the International Boxing Association's (IBA) rights to run and organize the tournament due to "continuing irregularity issues in the areas of finance, governance, ethics, refereeing, and judging".
 Hence, the IOC executive board established and ratified a new qualification system for Paris 2024 that would witness the boxers obtain the quota spots through the continental multisport events, reducing the complexity of the process.
-The qualification period commences at five regional multisport events in the middle of the 2023 season (African Games in Accra, Ghana; Asian Games in Hangzhou, China; European Games in Kraków, Poland; Pacific Games in Honiara, Solomon Islands; and the Pan American Games in Santiago, Chile), set to be served as continental qualifying meets, where a total of 139 spots will be assigned to a specific number of highest-ranked boxers in each weight category.
+The qualification period commences at five regional multisport events in the middle of the 2023 season (2023 African Games in Accra, Ghana; 2022 Asian Games in Hangzhou, China; 2023 European Games in Poland; 2023 Pacific Games in Honiara, Solomon Islands; and the 2023 Pan American Games in Santiago, Chile), set to be served as continental qualifying meets, where a total of 139 spots will be assigned to a specific number of highest-ranked boxers in each weight category.
 For these reasons, this tournament does not give a quota for the Olympic Games.